SAFE HOME. SECURE FUTURE.

 There is limited attainable housing in Morgan and Weber counties.
 Transitional housing reduces burdens on healthcare, first responders, the judicial system, child protective services, reliance on government support, homelessness, and crime.
 More importantly, it reduces the chances of a victim returning to their abuser.

 YCC programming and services already support 9 of the top 10 priorities of the Weber-Morgan Local Homeless Council.
-This project will fulfill that final priority in our community.
+This project fulfills that final priority in our community.

 THANK YOU TO OUR CAPITAL CAMPAIGN DONORS